qckhanh195/chrome_locker/README.md

 ✅ **Basic Bypass Protection**: Disables common developer shortcuts
 ✅ **Right-click Protection**: Context menu disabled in security popup
 ✅ **Focus Management**: Prevents easy navigation away from password field

-## ❗ Important Notes

-- This extension is **NOT** a replacement for official security measures
-- Provides basic protection and can be bypassed by experienced users
-- Not intended for protecting sensitive or critical data
-- May not function properly in certain edge cases or browser configurations

 ## 🐛 Troubleshooting